MMW Contributors

 Current contributors:

-Azra was raised in the midwestern United States and is currently a graduate student.
+Azra (@azratweets) was raised in the midwestern United States and is currently a graduate student.
 She recently graduated with an undergraduate degree in English, where she enjoyed studying how gender and culture coincide in literature.
-Her other interests include: cooking, reading, film and television watching, politics, and contemplating the mysterious world of LOST.

-Krista Riley is the Editor-in-Chief of MMW.
-She has an academic background in women’s studies and sociology, and is currently living in Montreal as a PhD student in Communication Studies, where is putting her MMW writing background to good use.
-When not busy rolling her eyes at ever-ridiculous media depictions of hijab, she likes to tap dance, read, hike, canoe, and ice skate.
+Krista Riley (@krista_riley) is the Editor-in-Chief of MMW.
+She has an academic background in women’s studies and sociology, and is currently living in Montreal as a PhD student in Communication Studies, where she is putting her MMW writing background to good use.
+When not busy rolling her eyes at ever-ridiculous media depictions of hijab, she likes to tap dance, read, hike, canoe, and ice skate, and is learning to play the violin.

-Samya Ayish is a U.S.-born freelancing journalist based in Dubai, United Arab Emirates.
-She recently got her Master’s degree from the University of Sharjah, and her thesis was about how new media are shaping women’s new identity and role through their blogs.
-Samya is currently working for the Arabic website of CNN, at the Dubai office.
+Samya Ayish (@sayish) is a U.S.-born freelancing journalist based in Houston, United States.
+She got her Master’s degree from the University of Sharjah, and her thesis was about how new media are shaping women’s new identity and role through their blogs.
+Samya has worked as a social media producer for the Arabic website of CNN, at the Dubai office.
 She has a profound interest in new and interactive media, and how it is being used as a tool of change, especially by women.
 Samya blogs in Arabic and you can read her posts here.

 Past Contributors: